-The SCFC administers National Fire Plan Volunteer Fire Assistance grant funds to assist Fire Departments in purchasing wildland fire fighting equipment, communication equipment, and personal protective equipment.
-Some of the funds are used by Fire Departments for Wildland fire training especially for learning how to fight wildfires and assist the SCFC in the Wildland Urban Interface.
+The SCFC administers National Fire Plan Volunteer Fire Assistance (VFA) grant funds to assist Fire Departments in purchasing wildland fire fighting equipment, communication equipment, and personal protective equipment.
+Some of the funds are used by Fire Departments for Wildland fire training especially for learning how to fight wildfires and assist the SCFC in the WUI.
 This cooperative effort between the SCFC and Fire Departments is critical in achieving success in reducing losses to life, property, and our natural resources.
-For 2011, \$213,737 was allocated to 173 participating Fire Departments.
+For 2012, VFA grant funds in the amount of \$209,091 were allocated to 97 participating Fire Departments.

 Wildfire Prevention Teams are deployed in areas of historically high wildfire occurrence across the state.
 The SCFC has been using a statewide effort by utilizing traplines to canvass the entire state especially the rural communities throughout the hot spots of each county.
-The campaign promoting the "Think Before You Burn" (TBYB) message was disseminated by local SCFC personnel by hanging posters (487) in country stores and distributing TBYB brochures (38,575 English/1250 Spanish) with the prevention message.
+The campaign promoting the TBYB message was disseminated by local SCFC personnel by hanging 425 posters in country stores and distributing 28,778 TBYB brochures with the prevention message.
 The goal is to increase public awareness on how to conduct debris burning in a safe and lawful manner.
-Escapes from debris burning (mainly yard debris burning) are the number one cause of wildfires in South Carolina and on average account for more than 43% of wildfires in SC.
-Magnets (13,637) with the county 1-800 number to call when conducting outdoor burning were also

-South Carolina Forestry Commission - 36 distributed throughout these critical areas.
-A total of 1,007 different sites were visited in this wildfire prevention effort where the majority of outdoor burning takes place.
+Escapes from debris burning (mainly yard debris burning) are the number one cause of wildfires in SC and on average account for more than 43% of wildfires in SC.
+Magnets (13,110) with the county 1-800 number to call when conducting outdoor burning were also distributed throughout these critical areas.
+A total of 1,036 different sites were visited in this wildfire prevention effort where the majority of outdoor burning takes place.

-Publications and products developed with the message "Think Before You Burn" have been used in the last several years to where the public is beginning to recognize the logo, as well as the slogan.
-The inclusion of law enforcement personnel in the burn site inspections (5 were conducted during this prevention team effort) and follow-up enforcement actions have helped to emphasize compliance with outdoor burning laws.
+Publications and products developed with the message TBYB have been used in the last several years to where the public is beginning to recognize the logo, as well as the slogan.
+The inclusion of law enforcement personnel in the burn site inspections and follow-up enforcement actions have helped to emphasize compliance with outdoor burning laws.
 This message was distributed to local businesses, recycling centers, fire departments, and schools throughout the targeted areas.